Simraceway

-Simraceway is an online racing simulation that hosted live, multiplayer racing events.
+Simraceway was an online racing simulation that hosted live, multiplayer racing events.
 The race environment was developed by Ignite Game Technologies, Inc. The service used a client-server software model similar to popular online games such as World of Warcraft allowing the racing environment to be continually updated.

 Simraceway allowed racers to compete online for free or prize-based competitions monitored by professional race marshals who encouraged fair, competitive racing.
 The service was free to join and went into full release in November 2011.
 The servers were shut down on August 14, 2016.

 Gameplay

 Simraceway offered multiplayer auto racing over the internet and used laser scanned tracks for millimeter accuracy of the racing surface to provide a realistic experience.
 The environment also used unique skill quantification technology to enable highly accurate player skill matching.
 The platform was designed for both amateur and professional racing drivers.

 Professional consultants

-On August 9, 2011 two-time Indy 500 winner Dan Wheldon signed on to the Simraceway team to help design the gameplay experience.
-"It was pretty obvious that Ignite was not looking to build just another racing game, so the opportunity to influence Simraceways physics directly was pretty appealing."

-On October 13, 2011, Dario Franchitti signed on to the Simraceway team to help with the design of the tracks, cars and overall gameplay experience.
-"It's almost impossible to describe the feeling you get inside when you're behind the wheel of an old race car but what I hope to be able to do is use my knowledge and experience to help the team at Simraceway replicate how it feels to drive."
+Two individuals with experience in autosport racing were consultants in developing the game in 2011.
+In August, two-time Indy 500 winner Dan Wheldon signed on to the Simraceway team to help design the gameplay experience and develop the physics engine.
+In October, Dario Franchitti signed on to the Simraceway team to help with the design of the tracks, cars and overall gameplay experience.